EverettPMeehan/Disease-Prediction-Model/README.md

 Ryon Rezania https://github.com/Ryon74

-📌 Project Overview
+📌 Project Overview:

 The primary objective of this project is to create a predictive model that can diagnose diseases based on reported symptoms.
 This can be used as an initial diagnostic tool in healthcare applications to assist doctors or individuals in understanding potential health issues.

-🚀 Features
+🚀 Features:

 Input-based symptom checker

 Machine learning classification model